Zunaeed-Imran/Social_Network_Project/README.md

 - work on Signup & Login Screen

 - work on Signup Controller & Model
-- - reading document about migrate cache
+  - reading document about migrate cache
-- - reading document about make mode and migrate.
+  - reading document about make mode and migrate.

+- work on Logging users in.
-- -
+  -